davidgasquez/handbook/content/communication/writing.md

 - Keep in mind your style:
   - **Be concise**.
 Understand the topic you're writing about.
 Use simple words and sentences.
 Put the most important things first.
 Never use a long word when a short one will do.
   - **Be Useful**.
 Before you start writing, ask yourself: What purpose does this serve?
 Who is going to read it?
 What do they need to know?
   - **Be specific**.
-Avoid vague language.
+Avoid vague language (remove qualifiers).
 Cut the fluff.
 Delete unnecessary words.
 Say what you mean.
+Make positive statements about reality.
   - **Be consistent**.
   - **Add rhythm**.
 Vary the sentence length to break the monotony.
 - [Style is a small part of writing well.
 Most of writing is thinking clearly.](https://www.julian.com/guide/write/intro) The act of simply putting a thought into words makes it immediately obvious to you if you really understand it or not, and if not, where your blind spots are.